École Évangéline

-École Évangéline is a Canadian francophone school in Abram-Village, Prince Edward Island for students that attend the school come from the central parts of Prince County, including the City of Summerside.
+École Évangéline is a Canadian francophone school in Abram-Village, Prince Edward Island for students that attend the school come from the central parts of Prince County.

 The school is administratively part of the Commission scolaire de langue française.
 Its official colours are Blue and Gold and the mascot is a Coyote.
 The sports teams from "Évangéline" are called the Évangéline Coyotes.